oral-history-digital/ohd/.devcontainer/README.md

 ## Setup Process

-The Dev Container setup process includes:
+The Dev Container setup uses a pre-built base image for faster startup times.
+The setup process includes:

-- Building the Docker image with Ruby 3.0.7, Node.js 18.x, and other dependencies
+- Pulling the pre-built base image with Ruby 3.3.4, Node.js 18.x, Java, and system dependencies
+- Building the development image with application-specific dependencies
 - Setting up the MySQL database and Solr search server
 - Installing application dependencies via Bundler and Yarn
 - Configuring the database and other required services
 - Importing the database dump

+## Docker Architecture

+The development environment uses a two-stage Docker setup:

+1. **Base Image (`Dockerfile.ruby-base`)**: Creates a foundation image with Ruby 3.3.4, Node.js 18.x, Java, and pre-installed system dependencies.
+This image is built and published to GitHub Container Registry as `ghcr.io/yotkadata/rails-base:latest`.

+2. **Development Image (`.devcontainer/Dockerfile`)**: Uses the pre-built base image and adds application-specific dependencies and configuration for the development environment.

 ## Environment Configuration